 Our clients include food producers making for their customers and retailers, trainers teaching others to cook, food companies running product familiarisation events and team building functions.

-we provide advice and guidance on how to get your new business up and running - writing your business plan, setting up your food safety program and registration with the relevant authorities to create your food products (legally) and present them to the world.
-Referral to other small business supporters such as Accountants, Lawyers, IP Professionals and Food Technology and Packaging experts.
+We provide advice and guidance on how to get your new business up and running - writing your business plan, setting up your food safety program and registration with the relevant authorities to create your food products (legally) and present them to the world.

 Refunds are available on cancellation of your place, up until the time tickets stop selling (usually two days before the class date).